-Your traffic coverage did not include this user.
+Your Observe plan's traffic coverage did not include this user.

-If your potential traffic exceeds your plan limits Hotjar will capture a portion of your traffic called your traffic coverage.
-Learn more about traffic coverage.
+If your potential traffic exceeds your Observe plan limits, Hotjar will capture a portion of your traffic called your traffic coverage, which we also refer to as Sampling.
+Learn more about sampling.

-"Only 30s+ sessions" is enabled in site settings.
+"Only 30s+ sessions" is enabled in your session capture settings.

-This is enabled by default and can be disabled in your site settings.
-The default setting of enabled is helpful in avoiding lower-value Recordings.
-Enabling it often explains differences in traffic compared to other sources.
-This might include Google Analytics, ad software analytics, or your server logs.
+This can be disabled in your site settings, under the targeting section, and the video below steps through how to do this.
+This setting is enabled by default to avoid lower-value Recordings (sessions that don't have much activity).
+Enabling it often explains differences in traffic compared to other sources, such as Google Analytics, ad software analytics, or your server logs.

 The user may not have visited a page you are targeting.

-You have the user's IP blocked within your Hotjar settings.
+The user's IP is blocked within your Hotjar settings.

-If the user's IP address was added to a block list, Hotjar will not process their session.
+If the user's IP address was added to your IP block list, Hotjar will not process their session.